 I have seen people with Hashimoto’s resolve symptoms like IBS, restless leg syndrome, low ferritin, and low B12 levels by treating SIBO; and in some cases, I’ve also seen thyroid antibodies reduced — and even completely go away — with SIBO treatment.
 This is likely because healing SIBO can often heal leaky gut.

 - Test for SIBO – I recommend the Small Intestinal Bacterial Overgrowth 3-Hr Lactulose-Genova Kit.

-- Consider taking antibiotics and/or antimicrobial herbs to eradicate SIBO (I often recommend oil of oregano, Candibactin-BR and Allicillin) — check out my SIBO article for an overview of the different protocols that can be helpful.
+- Consider taking antibiotics and/or antimicrobial herbs to eradicate SIBO.
+Rifaxamin is a popular medication that’s been shown to be very helpful, and herbal antimicrobials include oil of oregano, berberine, and garlic oil.
+Check out my SIBO article for an overview of the different protocols that can be helpful.

 Root Cause #6: Fungal Infections

 The fungus (and yeast) Candida has been implicated in autoimmune disease and food sensitivities.
 Factors such as following a high-carbohydrate diet, having high estrogen levels (as seen in pregnancy or in those with estrogen dominance), experiencing high levels of stress, and taking medications that alter the pH of the intestines and/or gut microbiome, can make an individual more susceptible to a Candida infection.

 This pathogenic yeast can contribute to the development of intestinal permeability, or leaky gut, by using its hyphae (branching) form to weaken and penetrate the intestinal barrier, leaving holes in the intestinal wall.

 Once these holes are created, this fungal pathogen is able to release several endo- (internal) and exo- (external) toxic byproducts into the bloodstream.
 The release of byproducts not only worsens leaky gut, but also contributes to autoimmunity.